Effects of Coronal Mass Ejection on PSR J1022+1001 and Possible Mode Change of PSR J2145-0750 in the InPTA DR2: Observations and Analysis

-The starting point of our analysis, in this paper, is the DM time series from InPTA DR2 -- the DM for any given pulsar, for any given epoch was evaluated using {\tt DMCalc}~\cite{KK_CME_DMCalc}.
-Instead of treating every DM outlier as a potential candidate, we define outliers of interest using astrophysical criteria tailored to each case study, as will be explained in the following sections.
 The candidate outlier for PSR J1022+1001 is cross-checked against solar probe data, coronagraph images, and solar wind simulations.
 Consistency between enhanced electron densities, CME trajectories, and the pulsar’s line of sight is used to validate the association.
-For PSR J2145$-$0750, we investigate whether any outlier is instead linked to intrinsic profile evolution.
-The epoch singled out by the peak-ratio distribution is studied in frequency-resolved folded profiles (300$-$500 MHz), allowing us to establish if the observed profile departs from the standard template in a manner consistent with mode change.
+For PSR J2145$-$0750, \SC{the candidate outlier is} studied in frequency-resolved folded profiles (300$-$500 MHz), allowing us to establish if the observed profile departs from the standard template in a manner consistent with mode change.
 This targeted approach enables us to highlight one astrophysically significant outlier for each of the two pulsars, avoiding the ambiguity of treating all statistical outliers equally.
-We also briefly examined whether any of the DM outliers could be influenced by terrestrial effects such as lightning or terrestrial gamma-ray flashes (TGFs), which are known to cause short-lived ionospheric perturbations \cite{kuo2015ionospheric} and radio emissions around 300--400 MHz \cite{richard1986results}, overlapping with our observing band.
+We also briefly examined whether any of \SC{these} DM outliers could be influenced by terrestrial effects such as lightning or terrestrial gamma-ray flashes (TGFs), which are known to cause short-lived ionospheric perturbations \citep{kuo2015ionospheric} and radio emissions around 300--400 MHz \citep{richard1986results}, overlapping with our observing band.
 No consistent correlations were found, suggesting that these effects do not significantly impact our observing bands of interest.
 In the following sections, we explain the methodology and results in detail for the two pulsars of interest.